Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 Class Method definitions are written in the ```.CLW``` file.

-Non-class procedure prototypes can be written in the ```.INC``` (Module) or ```.CLW``` (Map) file.

-Non-class procedure definitions are written in the ```.CLW``` file.

-## Data (Variables & Properties )
+## Data (Variables and Properties )

 Dictionary (Dct) file prefixes can be optionally removed from all Dct variables during the final source code generation output to file(s).

-Each Class Definition can use a Dct file, and/or Procedure Local data, be defined in Embed code or all three combinations.
+Main (non-class) Definition variables can be populated using the Global Dct file, and/or AppGen Global Data, and/or be defined in Embed Code.

+Main (non-class) Definition variables will appear as Global Data in the Embed Editor.

-Each Class Method can use a Dct file, and/or Procedure Local data, be defined in Embed code or all three combinations.
+Main (non-class) Procedure variables can be populated using a single Dct file in the ```Table Schematic Definition Primary File```, and/or ```Procedure Local Data``` section, and/or be defined in Embed code.

-Class Definition properties (variables) using a Dct file can be included as Other Files in the Table Schematic Definition for use in the Embed editor.
+Class Definition & Method Properties can be populated using a single Dct file in the ```Table Schematic Definition Primary File```, and/or ```Procedure Local Data``` section, and/or be defined in Embed code.

-Global non class procedure variables can use the Global Dct file, AppGen Global Data, be defined in Embed Code or all three combinations.

-Each non class procedure can use a Dct file, and/or Procedure Local data, be defined in Embed Code or all three combinations.

-Global Non class procedures properties (variables) using a Dct file can be included as Other Files in the Table Schematic Definition for use in the Embed editor.
+Class Definition properties can be included in the  ```Table Schematic Definition Other Files``` for use in individual class methods.

+For overloaded Class Methods, Dct Field Options can be used to limit the Property (variable) declaration to the specified Method Overload(s).

+This makes Dct file variables & Local Data variables available to use in the Embed editor for added convenience.